 The Book of Genesis relates the story of a time when the world shared a same language.
 With this common language the people of Babel attempted to build a tower to reach heaven.
 The account reveals that by divine design, or a mysterious ingrained mechanism, no single earthly power gets away with building an echelon system: In biblical terms, of reaching heaven and playing God.
 As soon as an earthly power does, there is a built-in mechanism that sets in motion a dynamic to destabilize any totalitarian endeavor.
 The story shows that the Lord’s intervention resulted in multiple languages, confusion and eventually division.
-This will lead to growing confusion, protectionism and economic chaos.
+This leads to growing confusion, protectionism and economic chaos.

 The definition of language does not limit itself to human speech, but to any signs or codes used as means of communication between two or more entities.
 One example of a global language consists of codes making up the hypertext markup language (html, http, etc) that allows computers and other devices to communicate between each other in order to create the World Wide Web’s interface.
 These codes are subliminal, they are nonetheless a language.
-Unfortunately, the development of this omnipresent language has made it possible for political powers to monitor the people.
+Unfortunately, the development of this omnipresent language has made it possible for political powers to monitor and control the people.

 The Unfolding Schism

 The Web became the most pervasive communication interface in the world.
-However, its global popularity does not mean that other protocols could not be developed and adopted by different corporations and states in the future.
+However, its global popularity does not mean that other protocols could not be developed and adopted by varied corporations and states in the future.

 Timing is everything.
 And necessity is the mother of invention.